'Oh my God, is that Bernie Sanders?' Democrats swarm San Francisco

 “I love Bernie, but I’m not Bernie Sanders,” Biden says in the handout, adding that unlike Sanders he does not blame billionaires for the country’s problems.
 “The folks at the top aren’t bad guys,” the statement said.

+Colorado governor John Hickenlooper, who calls himself a pragmatic progressive, drew loud and prolonged boos when he told the crowd “Socialism is not the answer.”
+The boos drowned out Hickenlooper’s explanation that as a governor of a “purple” state with mixed Democrat and Republican voters, he was able to enact progressive policies by reaching out to opponents.

-It was a message that might have been out of place at a convention where Sanders and Warren were greeted like rock stars.
+It was not a welcome message at a convention where Sanders and Warren were greeted like rock stars.
 Other attendees emphasized their left-leaning positions, with Harris taking on Trump and demanding the House of Representatives begin impeachment proceedings against him.

-“We need to begin impeachment proceedings and we need a new commander in chief,” she cried.
+“We need to begin impeachment proceedings and we need a new commander in chief,” she said.

 When U.S. House of Representatives Speaker Nancy Pelosi, a Democrat who represents San Francisco, vowed to “investigate and litigate to protect our democracy,” yells of “impeach!” broke out in the convention hall.
 Pelosi has so far resisted Democratic calls to impeach Trump over actions many say were illegal, including possible obstruction of justice in the probe of Russian interference in the 2016 election that brought Trump to power.